Xilinx/dma_ip_drivers/master/QDMA/linux-kernel/html/_sources/dmaperf.rst.txt

 DMA Performance Tool (dma-perf)
 *******************************

 Xilinx-developed custom tool``dma-perf`` is used to collect the performance metrics for unidirectional and bidirectional traffic.
+This tool is used with AXI Stream Loopback Example Design only.

 =====
 Note:
 =====
 The name of the application in previous releases before 2020.1 was ``dmaperf``.
 If user installed ``dmaperf`` application aleady in ``/usr/local/sbin`` area, make sure to uninstall the old application(s).
 Using ``dmaperf`` aginst latest driver would lead to undefined behaviour and errors may be observed.

 Standard IO tools such as ``fio`` can be used for performing IO operations using the char device interface.

 However, most of the tools are limited to sending / receiving 1 packet at a time and wait for the processing of the packet to complete, so they are not able to keep the driver/ HW busy enough for performance measurement.
 Although fio also supports asynchronous interfaces, it does not continuously submit IO requests while polling for the completion in parallel.